Final report for FNC18-1150

 Consulting with the participants was a rewarding facet of our project.
 Each week when a person picks up, we go through each of the items in the bag with them.
 We make sure they know what it is and give several suggestions on how to use it.
 This was a particularly important thing to explain when we introduced the micro-greens as many had never had them before and now really like them).
 We also show them the recipe for that week and ask if they have questions.
 There are additional recipes and information on the table for them to pick up as interested.

-This is also the time we secure cooking class sign-ups and distribute information about the up coming events.
+This is also the time we secure cooking class sign-ups and distribute information about up-coming events.
 Participants also have the option to call the extension office to sign up there.
 Additionally, we hold conversations with them in regards to using the bag items.
-If they don’t want items, they have the option to leave the unwanted items in a soup kitchen donation area on our table or share it with another participant.
-Only occasionally, do we have someone tell us they don’t like something or can’t have it.
-In the case of kale, we discovered from feedback that they can’t have it due to a high vitamin K content.
+If they don't want items, they have the option to leave the unwanted items in a soup kitchen donation area on our table or share it with another participant.
+Only occasionally, do we have someone tell us they don't like something or can't have it.
+In the case of kale, we discovered from feedback that they can't have it due to a high vitamin K content.
 We modified our contents now to offer a substitute vegetable on kale weeks.
 Usually, that substitute is another leafy green such as spinach or lettuce.
 Four to five of our regular patients that pick up need that substitution.